wandb/docs/docs/guides/launch/vertex.md

      build-context-store: gs://<gcs-bucket>/<prefix>
    ```

    Kaniko will store compressed build contexts in the local specified under `build-context-store` and then push any container images it builds to the Artifact Registry configured in the `registry` block.
-Kaniko pods will need permission to access the S3 bucket specified in `build-context-store` and read/write access to the ECR repository specified in `registry.repository`.
+Kaniko pods will need permission to access the GCS bucket specified in `build-context-store` and read/write access to the Registy repository specified in `registry.uri`.

 ## Add jobs to your queue